gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 When you set a Device Twin property in Azure IoT you are setting the *desired* state of a property on the device.
 Azure IoT will send a desired state message to the device, the device will action the request, for example, turn on a LED, and the device will then send a *reported* state msg back to Azure IoT.
 Azure IoT then stores the *reported* state in the Azure IoT.

-With the *reported* state stored in Azure IoT it is then possible to query this cloud-side *report* state data.
+With the *reported* state stored in Azure IoT it is then possible to query this cloud-side *reported* state data.
 For example, list all devices that have a *reported* firmware version of 2.

 For more information refer to the [Understand and use device twins in IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) article.

 ### Azure IoT Direct Methods

-Azure IoT Direct Method are simpler.
+Azure IoT Direct Methods are simpler.
 When you invoke a *Direct Method* from Azure, a message is sent to the device.
-This message includes the name of the direct method, and a data payload.
-The device will action the request and then respond with an HTTP Status code to indicate success or failure along with an optional message.
+This message includes the name of the direct method and a data payload.
+The device will action the request and then respond with an HTTP status code to indicate success or failure along with an optional message.

 For more information refer to the [Understand and invoke direct methods from IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) article.